Grades 8-12.

 AFTERNOON CAMPS 1:00-4:45

-Operation: Crime Solvers with Mary Ann Hobar
+CSI-The Real Deal with Professor Mary Ann Hobar

 Afternoon Session